octobercms/docs/user-guide/quickstart/backend/managing-admins.md

 ---
 # Managing Administrators

 Every person who logs in to the backend is an administrator.
-Right now you are the only one — let's create a second account, assign it a role, and verify that the system sent a welcome email.
+Right now you are the only one.
+Let's create a second account, assign it a role, and verify that the system sent a welcome email.

 ## Create a New Administrator

 1. Open the **Settings** area from the main menu.
 2. Click **Administrators** in the left-hand sidebar.
 3. Click the **Add** button.
-4. Fill in the details — use any name and email you like.
+4. Fill in the details, using any name and email you like.
 For example:
-   - **First Name** — `Test`
+   - **First Name**: `Test`
-   - **Last Name** — `Editor`
+   - **Last Name**: `Editor`
-   - **Email** — `editor@example.com`
+   - **Email**: `editor@example.com`
-   - **Login** — `editor`
+   - **Login**: `editor`
-   - **Password** — pick something simple for now (this is just a local test).
+   - **Password**: pick something simple for now (this is just a local test).
 5. Click **Save**.

 Your new administrator now appears in the list.

 ## Assign a Role

-By default the new account has no restrictions — let's give it a specific role so it only has access to certain areas.
+By default the new account has no restrictions.
+Let's give it a specific role so it only has access to certain areas.

 1. Click on **Test Editor** in the administrator list to open their profile.
-2. Find the **Role** dropdown and select **Publisher** (or whichever role fits — you can browse the available roles to see what permissions each one includes).
+2. Find the **Role** dropdown and select **Publisher** (or whichever role fits; you can browse the available roles to see what permissions each one includes).
 3. Click **Save**.

 That administrator is now limited to the permissions defined by their role.
 They won't see settings or areas they don't have access to.

 ::: tip
 You can manage roles under **Settings → Administrators → Manage Roles**.
-Roles are just named groups of permissions — create as many as your team needs.
+Roles are just named groups of permissions, so create as many as your team needs.
 :::

 ## Check the Event Log